Protect PDF help

 Updated March 28, 2026 · 3 min read

 Password protection is usually the last step, not the first.
-Once the text, annotations, and page cleanup are final, Pdf Clarity lets you move into the protection route and export a locked copy without leaving the same browser-backed workflow.
+Once the text, annotations, and page cleanup are final, Pdf Clarity lets you move into the protection route and export a locked copy without leaving the same in-browser workflow.

 If the file still needs annotation, page cleanup, or compression, finish those tasks before adding password protection.
 That prevents extra reopen and re-export steps.